-Internal Audit and Finance, Audit and Risk Committee
+Internal Audit and Audit Committee

-On 1st January 2020 the OPR fully established a Finance, Audit and Risk Committee.
 The OPR has instituted an internal audit function with appropriately trained personnel, which operates in accordance with a written charter that is approved by me and my Finance, Audit and Risk Committee.
 Its work is informed by analysis of the financial risks to which the OPR is exposed and its annual internal audit plans, which are approved by me and my Finance, Audit and Risk Audit Committee, are based on this analysis.
 These plans will aim to cover the key controls on a rolling basis over a reasonable period.